rifaibassel/OctoFarm-Documentation/src/installation/install-docker.md

     # SYSTEM:CONTAINER
       - 4000:4000
 ```

-### Docker or docker-compose for version 2.0 (not released yet!)
-In version 2.0 we will stop using MongoDB and move to a much simpler database called SQLite.
-This means that you won't have to do anything and you can remove your MongoDB database!
-Of course we will provide the tools to hop on to the 2.0 train, when the time comes.
-The only change is that the `monolithic-latest` will become the same as the `latest` image.
-Less setup, nice ey?

 Enjoy using OctoFarm with docker and do share your big-flex juicy pics on [Our Discord](https://discord.octofarm.net).